 Visa & Entry in Nepal

 Except few countries people, others can can easily get tourist visa of Nepal on arrival.
-And you can apply Nepal visa directly from online before your arrival from Department of Immigration’s site.
+Specially Indian national doesn’t need a visa as well as a passport.
+Their voters ID is also valid to travel by air.
+If they are arriving by road any of the Government issued valid document works.
+Other national can apply Nepal visa directly from online before your arrival from Department of Immigration’s site.
 You have to filled all the details of yourself on there.
 3 months valid passport & 2 passport size photograph are required for your visa apply along with xerox copy of your passport main page.
 Fees to be levied while issuing tourist visa by the Mission Or entry point:

 - US Dollars 25 or other convertible foreign currency equivalent thereto for 15 days multiple entry visa.